-Law schools claim to operate with color blindness, but the impact of certain policies seem to define success and failure through the lens of whiteness.
-The core curriculum in most law schools focuses on traditional common law subjects found on the bar exam, or statutory courses in corporate or tax law.
+Law schools claim to operate with color blindness, but the impact of certain policies appear to define success and failure through the lens of whiteness. curriculum in most law schools focuses on traditional common law subjects found on the bar exam, or statutory courses in corporate or tax law.
 When African American students do not perform as well as white students, African American students are put in remedial classes under the guise that the inferior performance is due to deficient skills in reading, thinking, and writing.
 These superficial explanations do little to address the inherent bias in legal education that measures success and implements assessments that favor white students.
-For example, academic support programs - summer programs, tutorial programs, special legal writing programs - aim to make the skills of African American students indistinguishable from that of their white peers.
+For example, academic support programs summer programs, tutorial programs, special legal writing programs - aim to make the skills of African American students indistinguishable from that of their white peers.
 If a black student fails after the help of those supports, then their failure is compared to that of white students who have simply made bad choices about their use of time and studying.
 Two other factors play a role in the disadvantages African Americans face in legal education-oral linguistic tradition and alienation.
 Because of cultural differences, African American students are at a distinct disadvantage when it comes to the technicalities of legal writing structure.
-While every law school requires some sort of writing class, this does not address the disadvantage that African Americans face as a result of the requirement.
-Law school assessments are often writing based and present unique challenges for students unaccustomed to legal writing.
-Ultimately, African American students are left feeling alienated, as if they are not valuable contributors in the classroom, and incapable of doing the work.
+While every law school requires some sort of writing class, this does not address the disadvantage that African Americans disproportionately face as a result of the requirement.
+Ultimately, African American students are left feeling alienated, as if they are not valuable contributors in the classroom, and incapable of conforming to legal writing structure.
 Until law schools are willing to recognize and act on the differences between white students and African Americans, it is unlikely that there will be a significant change in the number of African American law students that perform unsatisfactorily.